MatthiasCartelDkt/forma-green/README.md

 Few steps for read the member QR code :
 - On google chrome browser go to this extension : https://chrome.google.com/webstore/detail/right-click-qrcode-reader/lnhgdalhhjkfmmdjbkhilkinoomigdkc?hl=en
 - Install the extension, click on it and scan your qr codes

+## CI/CD

+Firebase hosting preview CD is available here[https://github.com/MatthiasCartelDkt/forma-green/actions].
+That allow you to see the last modifications in a temporary live preview.